turingschool/lesson_plans/ruby_03-professional_rails_applications/intermediate_sql.md

 This is useful, but we probably don't need all of the information from both tables.

-* Can you get it to display only the name for the item and the name for the category?
+* Can you get it to display only the name for the item and the name for the season?
 * Having two columns with the same name is confusing.
 Can you customize each heading using `AS`?

 It should look like this: